 About Sheridan Hill

-After 25 years of writing, editing and publishing (McFarland Publishing, The Chronicle, Wake Forest University alumni magazine, Guilford College magazine, Parabola, Reader’s Digest ), Sheridan Hill founded Real Life Stories.
+After 25 years of writing and editing (McFarland Publishing, The Chronicle, Wake Forest University alumni magazine, Guilford College magazine, Parabola, Reader’s Digest ), Sheridan Hill founded Real Life Stories.

-In addition to authoring more than a dozen personal biographies, Sheridan Hill co-authored the 100-year corporate history of Jefferson Pilot Corporation.
+In addition to authoring two dozen personal biographies, Sheridan Hill co-authored the 100-year corporate history of Jefferson Pilot Corporation.
 She has written thousands of newspaper feature articles.
 Celebrities Sheridan Hill has interviewed and written about include director Ken Burns, author Edward Albee and actor Sydney Poitier.
-Previously, Sheridan worked in corporate and nonprofit public relations.
+Previously, Sheridan worked in corporate and nonprofit public relations (B&C Associates, Wake Forest University Bowman Gray Medical Center, Tarheel Triad Girl Scout Council).

-In Winston-Salem in the late 1980s and early 1990s, you would find the name of Sheridan Hill as editor of the employee newsletter for Wake Forest University/ Bowman Gray Medical Center (15,000 employees) and as public relations coordinator for the organ donor department of the hospital.
-In the early 1990s you would see Sheridan Hill’s name as editor of a weekly newspaper in Winston-Salem (The Chronicle).
-Hill also managed public relations for the Tarheel Triad Girl Scout Council,and worked in public relations for private firms.
-Before launching into professional writing, she studied Special Education and Business Administration at Appalachian State University.
+In Winston-Salem in the late 1980s and early 1990s, you would find the name of Sheridan Hill as editor of the employee magazine for Wake Forest University Bowman Gray Medical Center (15,000 employees) and as public relations coordinator for the organ donor department of the hospital.
+In the early 1990s you would see Sheridan Hill’s name as editor of the African-American newspaper The Chronicle.
+Hill also managed public relations for the Tarheel Triad Girl Scout Council,and worked in public relations for B&C Associates.
+Before launching into a professional career, she studied Special Education and Business Administration at Appalachian State University.

 Memberships are critical for networking and keeping abreast of changes.
 Sheridan Hill is a member of: